Werner Karthaus (1901-1971): String quartet (1921). Fair copy of the full score in the composer's handwriting.

 Frantisek Bartos (1905-1973): String quartet No.2 op.10 (1933).
 Autograph manuscript of the 4 parts.

 Frantisek Bartos was born on 13 June 1905 in Brnenec (Czech Republic).
 He studied music at the Prague Conservatory under Josef Bohuslav Foerster, Karel Boleslav Jirak and Jaroslav Kricka between 1921 and 1928.
 He successfully started to compose music during his studies - his String sextet op.4 was composed in 1926 and was awarded by the Chamber Music Society the same year.
-But his studies Frantisek Bartos more and more focussed on writing articles for several magazines and newspapers, and books on Bedrich Smetana, Mozart, Otakar Sin and Dvorak.
+Frantisek Bartos was a founding member in 1932 of the musical group "Manes" (hudební skupina Mánes) together with Isa Krejci, Pavel Borkovec, Jaroslav Jezek and Vaclav Holzknecht.
+This group was one of the leading avant-garde groups with an emphasis on the return to neo-classicism.
+The group disbanded in 1937 and Frantisek Bartos lessened his composing activities and focussed more and more on writing articles for several magazines and newspapers, and wrote books on Bedrich Smetana, Mozart, Otakar Sin and Dvorak.
 Frantisek Bartos died on 21 May 1973 in Prague (Czech Republic).

 Arthur Dennington (1904-1988): String quartet (1926).
 Fair copy of the full score and all four parts in the composer's hand.